PC GamingPeggle - Simple and very addictive.

 Xbox – Microsoft’s first effort, designed in a hurry, brought on-line functionality to the console community.
 Shame it was so ugly but at least it had Halo.

 Xbox360 – Microsoft is learning fast.
-Again brought to market in a hurry which hurt reliability but the latest internally modified versions now on sale should improve this.
-They need to!
+Again brought to market in a hurry which hurt reliability, but the later internally modified versions improved that.
+They needed to!

 Wii – Nintendo haven’t the resources to develop a super-console and compete directly with MicroSony so they’ve had to think laterally.
-The controller makes your arm sore and the novelty may wear off after a while.
-Nintendo’s cautious attitude to production capacity means that demand is still outstripping supply.
+The controller makes your arm sore and the novelty may wear off after a while - it did.
+Nintendo’s cautious attitude to production capacity meant that for a long time demand outstripped supply.